 Rockwell Automation is introducing three compute offerings at the device level to help operators make faster, more informed decisions closer to the source of information.
 Each offering allows users to run applications in a Windows 10 IoT Enterprise environment to gain better insight into machines and equipment.
 The variety of platforms also gives users flexibility to meet individual application needs.

 First, the Allen-Bradley ControlLogix compute module allows users to add Windows 10 IoT directly into the Logix system in existing applications and provides high-speed access to ControlLogix data across the backplane.
 As a result, users can combine Windows applications as close to the point of decision-making as possible.

 Click to download image.

 Second, the Allen-Bradley CompactLogix 5480 controller combines Allen-Bradley Logix5000 control and Windows-based computing in one controller.
 The controller supports Windows applications, such as data collection, analytics and predictive computations.
 It is ideal for meeting the demands of high-performance production lines and information-driven smart machines.

-Third, the Allen-Bradley VersaView 5000 industrial computers provide modern visualisation and data aggregation for smart manufacturing.
+Third, the Allen-Bradley VersaView 5000 industrial computers provide modern visualization and data aggregation for smart manufacturing.
 The computers use an open architecture design, allowing users to install software specific to their applications.
 They are specifically designed to withstand the conditions of industrial environments.
-Rockwell Automation and partner applications run directly on the device while allowing users to visualise this data on an integrated or external industrial monitor.
+Rockwell Automation and partner applications run directly on the device while allowing users to visualize this data on an integrated or external industrial monitor.